Derek-Wds/training_CartoonGAN/README.md

 python preprocess.py
 ```

-If you do not have available data onhand, you could use the `download.py` to get the photos as well as cartoon images to be used during training.
+If you do not have available data on hand, you could use the `download.py` to get the photos as well as cartoon images to be used during training.

 ```bash
 python download.py